Canon G3 X vs Sony RX100 VI

 It is notable that the G3X has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G3X and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the G3X does not have a direct predecessor.
+The G3X is a recent model that features in the current product line-up of Canon.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G3 X and the Sony RX100 VI?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.